bereal/sitemon/README.md

     $ sitemon consumer -c /path/to/consumer/config.yaml

-A dockerfile is also available.
+To build a .whl package:

+    $ make wheel

 Examples of the configuration files are in `example_config`.
+A Docker image is also available and can be used to run both producer and consumer.

 ## Testing